 The AWS Command Line Interface version 1.4 provides support for Amazon EMR.
-We recommend you use the AWS CLI by downloading and installing the latest version.
+We recommend you download and install the AWS CLI instead of using the Amazon EMR CLI.
 For more information, see http://aws.amazon.com/cli/.

 The syntax that you use to run the command line interface (CLI) differs slightly depending on the operating system you use.
 In the following examples, commands are issued in either a terminal (Linux, UNIX, and Mac OS X) or a command (Windows) interface.
 Both examples assume that you are running the commands from the directory where you unzipped the Amazon EMR CLI.